Kingsway-Digital/crafter-common-site-foundation/README.md

 - Add site defaults:
   - social media info for main site (for social media cards, etc)
 - Keywords should be calculated in controller
+- Auto-generated nav bar doesn't use linktext_s.
+Need to setDefaultItemConverter for the nav helper.
 ### Planned Future Features
 - Coming soon